consiglionazionaledellericerche/jscontact-tools/README.md

     5. URL
     6. KEY
     7. FBURL
-    8. CALADRURI
-    9. CALURI
+    8. CALURI
-    10. ORG-DIRECTORY
+    9. ORG-DIRECTORY
-    11. CONTACT-URI
+    10. CONTACT-URI

 14. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order: